-SpareBank 1 SR-Bank's upgraded BCA of baa1 primarily reflects the bank's solid regional position, strengthened capital buffers (common equity Tier 1 capital ratio of 14.7% in June 2017) and increasing pre-provision income.
+SpareBank 1 SR-Bank's upgraded BCA of baa1 primarily reflects the bank's solid regional position, strengthened capital buffers (common equity Tier 1 capital ratio of 14.8% in September 2017) and increasing pre-provision income.
 These strengths are balanced against the bank's limited geographic reach, which results in high credit-risk concentrations in more volatile sectors, such as oil/offshore and commercial real estate.
-Despite the bank's increase in problem loans and related impairments, driven mainly by exposure to the oil sector, its robust risk management systems have helped the bank maintain sound asset quality with a problem loans to gross loans (including covered bond loans) ratio of around 1.2% in June 2017.
-The rating affirmations mainly reflect the resilient performance of the bank despite challenging economic conditions in Norway over the last two years, as well as Moody's forward-looking expectation that the bank's asset quality, profitability and capitalization will remain robust in a gradually recovering operating environment.
+Despite the bank's increase in problem loans and related impairments in recent years, driven mainly by exposure to the oil sector, its robust risk management systems have helped the bank maintain sound asset quality with a problem loans to gross loans (including covered bond loans) ratio of around 1.18% in September 2017.
+The rating affirmations mainly reflect the resilient performance of the bank despite challenging economic conditions in Norway over the last two years, as well as Moody's forward-looking expectation that the bank's asset quality, profitability and capitalization will remain robust in a gradually improving operating environment.